Cycling74/min-devkit/ReadMe.md

 To build the externals in this package you will need some form of compiler support on your system.

-* On the Mac this means **Xcode 7, 8, or 9** (you can get from the App Store for free).
+* On the Mac this means **Xcode 9 or later** (you can get from the App Store for free).
-* On Windows this means **Visual Studio 2015 or 2017** (you can download a free version from Microsoft).
-The installer for Visual Studio 2017 offers an option to install Git, which you should choose to do. **Visual Studio 2017 is recommended and is required if you are writing Graphical User Interface objects**.
+* On Windows this means **Visual Studio 2017** (you can download a free version from Microsoft).
+The installer for Visual Studio 2017 offers an option to install Git, which you should choose to do.

 You will also need to install a recent version of [CMake](https://cmake.org/download/).